jozsef-vesza/AVFoundation-Combine/README.md

 ```

 ### `PlayerRatePublisher`
 `PlayerRatePublisher` will emit an event whenever the rate of the observed player changes.
-It can be useful to present custom UI when the player is paused, or fast-forwarding/rewinding.
+It can be useful to present custom UI when the player is paused, or fast-forwarding/rewinding. (see https://developer.apple.com/documentation/avfoundation/avplayer/1388846-rate)
 ```swift
 player.ratePublisher()
     .sink { (rate) in